 The Sleep Training Process

-Sleep training has two parts: getting baby on a developmentally appropriate sleep schedule and teaching baby to fall asleep on his own.
+Sleep training has two parts: getting your baby on a developmentally appropriate sleep schedule and teaching your sweet baby to fall asleep on his own.

-The routine is parent-directed, while the independent sleep skills have to come from the baby.
-Our job is to set him up for success by getting all of the external factors right.
+You and your baby work together on this: the routine is parent-directed while the independent sleep skills have to come from the baby.
+Your job is to set him up for success by getting all of the external factors right.
 We get the schedule perfect and provide an environment conducive to sleep.
 The rest is up to him, and it takes a bit of practice.

 A severely overtired baby needs to recover from the massive sleep debt he has accumulated.
 At the start of sleep training, you may notice that your baby suddenly sleeps a huge amount.
 He may seem tired all the time, and this is normal.
 Once he gets in sync with his schedule and the independent sleep skills begin to click, the stress hormones clear his system.
 To his sweet relief, he’s catching up on the sleep he needs.
 After a few days of recovery, he should get into a sleep routine normal for his age.

 Parents sometimes worry that sleep training causes intense stress for a baby.
 Articles float around about cortisol levels spiking during sleep training.
 And it’s good to be concerned for your baby and want what’s best for him.
 But it’s also important to get all the facts so you can make the best decision.

 First of all, sleep training often means a big change in how, when, and even where babies go to sleep.
 Any changes will be stressful.
 However, this can be done in a gentle way and it doesn’t have to mean shutting the door and letting baby cry all night.